 I am still interested in your thoughts about these.
 Please help by using the comments section below or emailing me directly (David AT Development For Conservation DOT com).
 My intent is to use this post, next week’s post, and your comments as handouts for the workshop.

-We collect a lot of data but not a lot of information.
+We collect a lot of data, but not a lot of information.
 For example, we count how many new members join every year, but we don’t track where they came from.
-We know how many people “like” our Facebook page, and we know the open rate for our eNews, but we don’t know whether or how either is related to giving.
-We know what our average gift is, but we don’t know whether it’s trending up or down or why.
+We know how many people “like” our Facebook page, and we know the open rate for our eNews, but we don’t know whether or how either one is related to giving.
+We know what our average gift is, but we don’t know whether it’s trending up, or down or why.

-Many of us have goals related to increasing membership to a specific number or by a specific percentage, but they are stuck out there with no strategies attached.
+Many of us have goals related to increasing membership to a specific number or by a specific percentage, but they are stuck out there with no strategies attached to the goals.
 The number of members we have is related to the relationship of our attrition (renewal rate) and our recruitment.
 Are we gaining more than we are losing?
 We can increase our membership by improving either or both of those numbers.
-But beyond that, we don’t have a clue about what to do or what will actually move either of those needles.
-Or even if what we’re doing now will scale.
+But beyond that, we don’t have a clue about what to do, or what will actually move, either of those needles.
+Or, even if what we’re doing now will scale.
 Or what scaling will cost.

 Will we have enough money every year to operationalize our Strategic Plan?
 Who knows?

-Worse in some ways is that we fudge data to make us look better.
+Worse, in some ways, is that we fudge data to make us look better.
 For example, we aren’t honest about how much fundraising events cost.
 We don’t include the value of in-kind contributions on the expense side.
 We under-count staff time or don’t include that cost at all.
-And we don’t include the fulfillment costs of auction items.
-(And don’t even get me started on the opportunity cost of not spending that same time on activities with more significant ROI.)
+And, we don’t include the fulfillment costs of auction items.
+(Don’t even get me started on the opportunity cost of not spending that same time on activities with more significant ROI.)